Bam92/abelmbula/content/blog/node-js-setup/index.md

 ```js
 res.sendFile(path);
 ```
-The path we want want send is this `views/index.html`.
+The path we want send is this `views/index.html`.
 We could just do this to define our path:

 ```js
 res.sendFile(__dirname + "views/index.html");